5 Ways Coloring Helps Relieve Stress and Anxiety

 So How Does Adult Coloring Help Relieve Stress and Anxiety?

-Firstly, it should be known that colouring pages (my link to the pages) intended for adults are not the same as those for children.
+Firstly, it should be known that colouring pages intended for adults are not the same as those for children.
 They feature many intricate designs and are available in a wide range of themes.
 However the benefits behind coloring are:

 1. It relaxes the brain.